26 Nov 2015

-Laneway homes are typically rented out to supplement the cost of living in the Lower Mainland, but are also used to keep aging parents or disabled adult children independent yet close, or to assist adult children who cannot afford to purchase their own home.
+Laneway homes are typically rented out to supplement the cost of living in the Lower Mainland but are also used to keep ageing parents or disabled adult children independent yet close, or to assist adult children who cannot afford to purchase their own home.

 The income tax implications of building and renting these homes may surprise homeowners, particularly with respect to the principal residence exemption (“PRE”).